 EDWARDS BOC/AUTO 306 THERMAL EVAPORATOR

-The Edwards/BOC Thermal Evaporator is currently located in the temporary clean room.
-This evaporator is used for the deposition of most metals including: Au, Ti, Cu, Al, Pt, Cr, Au/Ge, Au/Be and Ni.
+The Edwards/BOC Thermal Evaporator is now available to use after an interface upgrade and automation.
+This evaporator is used for the deposition of F-RIE compatible metals (Au and Cu free), mainly for hard mask applications.
 The evaporator vacuum is obtained using a direct drive mechanical pump and turbomolecular pump; ultimate vacuums attained are in the mid 10-7 torr range.
 The deposition rate is monitored by a calibrated frequency thickness monitor; the power supply to apply current for evaporation is manually controlled.
 Resistive thermal evaporation is the most commonly used metal deposition technique.
 It consists of vaporizing a solid material (pure metal) by heating it to sufficiently high temperatures and recondensing the material onto a cooler substrate to form a thin film.
 The heating is carried out by passing a large current through a filament container (tungsten boat or material coated tungsten rod), which has a finite electrical resistance.